jaydenseric/graphql-upload/readme.md

 #### Upload instance method reject

 Rejects the upload promise with an error.
-This method should only be utilized by [`processRequest`](#function-processrequest).
+This should only be utilized by [`processRequest`](#function-processrequest).

 | Parameter | Type   | Description     |
 | :-------- | :----- | :-------------- |